csiro/stdm/stdm_spec_v0.1.md

 ^2^CSIRO Environmental Informatics
 ^3^CSIRO Water Security

-> **Note:**
-> This v0.1 specification details an experimental concept.
-Its safe implementation relies heavily on the security principles outlined within (especially Sections 6.0, 7.1, and 7.6) and requires careful consideration by implementers.
-This document is intended for discussion and research.

 ## Version 0.1 - Draft for Discussion & Experimentation

-This document specifies the Self-Thinking Data Manifest (STDM) v0.1, an initial exploration into embedding dynamic capabilities within data artifacts using Large Language Models (LLMs).
-It aims to unlock new interactive and analytical possibilities, illustrated by the accompanying experimental examples.
+This document outlines the Self-Thinking Data Manifest (STDM) v0.1 specification.
+STDM proposes a method for embedding structured instructions directly within data artifacts (like documents, web pages, or code files).
+The primary aim is to enable more specific, reliable, and interactive experiences when users engage with these artifacts through Large Language Models (LLMs).

-Guiding LLMs reliably presents challenges, including known security risks like prompt injection.
-STDM addresses this not by ignoring risks, but by proposing a defined structure (explicit directives, goals, constraints) to move beyond ad-hoc prompting towards more transparent, author-guided, and potentially programmable LLM interactions.
-The goal is to enhance data utility, preserve authorial intent, and increase predictability.

-Recognizing the risks, STDM v0.1 incorporates specific mitigation strategies like explicit user invocation and mandatory consent gates for tool use.
-However, this specification is a foundational proposal, not a solution.
-Robust safety, reliable interpretation, and the evolution towards sophisticated LLM-data interaction require rigorous analysis, community collaboration, and further innovation.
-We welcome feedback and critical evaluation.

-This html version of this specification is itself an experimental STDM and additional examples are provided both in the specification and the accompanying repository
+By defining a clear structure for instructions (including goals, constraints, and potential tool usage), STDM moves beyond simple prompting.
+It offers authors a way to guide the LLM's interpretation and interaction with the associated data, potentially creating custom interfaces or workflows.

+Recognizing the inherent risks associated with instructing LLMs (such as potential prompt injection or misuse), STDM incorporates a multi-layered safety approach.
+This includes:

+*   **Structured Directives:** Providing clear boundaries and goals (`GOAL`, `CONSTRAINTS`).
+*   **Explicit User Invocation:** Requiring the user to consciously activate the STDM instructions (Sec 6.0, 7.6).
+*   **Mandatory Consent:** Ensuring user approval before any potentially sensitive actions like tool execution (Sec 6.1, 7.1).
+*   **LLM Core Safety Reliance:** Operating within, and not attempting to override, the LLM interpreter's fundamental safety protocols (Sec 6.0).

+This v0.1 specification serves as a foundational proposal intended for discussion, experimentation, and community feedback.
+Its development is ongoing, and insights from practical application and security analysis are crucial for future refinement.

 ## 1. Introduction & Goal